 FAQ: When Should I Replace My Well Casing?

 The lifespan of a well casing can vary depending on a number of factors, including the type of casing material, the quality of the installation, and the environmental conditions.
-In Washington state, well casings typically last for 20-30 years.
-However, there are a number of signs that may indicate that your well casing needs to be replaced, including:
+In Washington state, well casings typically last for 30-50 years, sometimes longer.
+However, there are a number of signs that may indicate that your well casing needs to be cleaned, repaired, and/or replaced.

 • Corrosion or rust: Well casing can corrode or rust over time, especially if it is made of steel.
 This can weaken the casing and make it more likely to fail.